coburnGrant/payroll-project/README.md

 #### JUnit Tests
 - Unit tests have been created to test and verify the functionality of critical functions of the application.
 Such as password encryption, data validation, and payroll calculations.

-- GitHub Actions
+#### GitHub Actions
-   - This repository has been set up to run these unit tests on every commit/pull request to the `main` branch.
+- This repository is configured to automatically run unit tests on every commit and pull request to the `main` branch.
+- This ensures continuous integration and helps catch bugs early in the development cycle.

 ### Security Measures
 - Role-based access control (Admin/Employee)